pamlu-writer/LAMP/docs/Ansible-Moodle-Install_edits.md

 The installation process consists of the following high-level procedures:

-- Enable Password Authentication on the Controller VM
+- Enable password authentication on the Controller VM
-- Deploy the Ansible VM
-- Install Moodle on the Controller VM
+- Deploy the Ansible VM to install Moodle on the Controller VM

 ### Enable Password Authentication on the Controller VM